mtnewton/valheim-mods/ExpertMode/README.md

 [ExpertMode.EnemyOverrides]

-## Set above 0 to use this value instead of GlobalLevel for this enemy.
-Stars = Level - 1
+## Set above 0 to use this value instead of global_level for this enemy.
 # Setting type: UInt32
 # Default value: 0
-boar_override = 0
+greydwarfshaman_override = 0

-## Set above 0 to use this value instead of GlobalLevel for this enemy.
-Stars = Level - 1
+## Set above 0 to use this value instead of global_level for this enemy.
 # Setting type: UInt32
 # Default value: 0
-greyling_override = 0
+greydwarf_override = 0

-## Set above 0 to use this value instead of GlobalLevel for this enemy.
-Stars = Level - 1
+## Set above 0 to use this value instead of global_level for this enemy.
 # Setting type: UInt32
 # Default value: 0
+greydwarfbrute_override = 0

+## Set above 0 to use this value instead of global_level for this enemy.
+# Setting type: UInt32
+# Default value: 0
-deer_override = 0
+skeleton_override = 0

 ...
 ```